Soho House Founder: How I Built The World’s Most Exclusive Club: Nick Jones | E163

 TL;DR

-• Jones started his first restaurant chain at 22 years old, learning critical lessons about hospitality and human experience that would inform Soho House's philosophy
+- Jones started his first restaurant chain at just 22 years old, learning valuable lessons about business and marketing early on

 Episode Recap